Table of Contents

 Creating the Schedule Container

-Below is a summary of each field and its purpose:
+Below is a summary of each mandatory field and its purpose:

 - Name - A descriptive name for the container.
 For example, Residential Installations or Bill's Schedule.